Riemannian Newton-type methods for joint diagonalization on the Stiefel manifold with application to independent component analysis: Newton's method for the joint diagonalization problem on the Stiefel manifold

-For $C\in\mathbb R^{(n-p)\times p}$ in Eq.~\eqref{xi_expression}, $\vec(C)$ is an appropriate vector expression of $C$, because all the elements of $C$ are independent variables.
-On the other hand, for $B\in\Skew(p)$ in Eq.~\eqref{xi_expression}, $\vec(B)$ contains $p$ zeros stemmed from the diagonal elements of $B$.
-These should be removed.
-In addition, $\vec(B)$ contains duplicates of each independent variable, because the upper triangular part (excluding the diagonal) of $B$ is the negative of the lower triangular part.
+For $C\in\mathbb R^{(n-p)\times p}$ in Eq.~\eqref{xi_expression}, $\vec(C)$ is an appropriate vector expression of $C$ because all elements of $C$ are independent variables.
+On the other hand, for $B\in\Skew(p)$ in Eq.~\eqref{xi_expression}, $\vec(B)$ contains $p$ zeros stemming from the diagonal elements of $B$, which should be removed.
+In addition, $\vec(B)$ contains duplicates of each independent variable because the upper triangular part (excluding the diagonal) of $B$ is the negative of the lower triangular part.
 Therefore, we use the veck operator \cite{grafarend2006linear}.
-The veck operator $\veck(\cdot)$ acts on an $n\times n$ skew-symmetric matrix $S$ as
+The veck operator $\veck(\cdot)$ acts on $n\times n$ skew-symmetric matrix $S$ as